 When men of the guard were not absent at sentry posts or on other assignment, they were to remain in the guardroom, fully clothed (including shoes), their weapons close at hand, ready to respond to any call.
-Sentry assignments were rotated through the 24-hour period, and supervised by the corporal.
+Sentry assignments were rotated through the twenty-four hour period, and supervised by the corporal.
 Men might also be detailed as messengers or for special assignments.
 All took their meals in the guardroom.

 The prison section of a typical guardhouse was divided into a common prison room and a few isolation cells for incorrigibles.
 For the most part, prison facilities received no fixtures other than slop buckets and, often, iron rings in floors or walls to which shackles were secured.